Carreau/phd-dissertation/parts/part2.rst

 Actin is stored in aliquots of 5µL at a concentration of ~238 µM, and fluorescent actin in aliquots of 3µm with a concentration of ~106 µM.

-G-actin with 20% fluorescently actin  monomers is prepared the day before the experiments by mixing 1 aliquots of each and diluting with G-Buffer until desired concentration.
+G-actin with 20% fluorescently label actin  monomers is prepared the day before the experiments by mixing 1 aliquots of actin with 1 aliquot of fluorescently labeled actin and diluting with G-Buffer until desired concentration.

 profiline